dss-15th/reg-repo-5/README.md

 Predicting Movie Revenue and Number of Audience with Linear Regression
 ======================================================================
 After the EDA with the Korean movie data, we decided to continue on with predicting sales and number of audience of a film.
-In this Regression Project, Linear Regression model was used from the beginning to the end with various ways of manipulation of the column data.
+In this Regression Project, Linear Regression model was used from the beginning with various manipulation of the column data and calculated RMSE(Root Mean Squared Error) to evaluate the difference between actual and predicted value.

 Getting Started
 ---------------